core

 get_fileset Link

-Get or create a Fileset
+Get a Fileset

 instance, of given id